 In this post I'm going to talk about the best programming languages to learn in 2018.

 A lot of people ask me about what programming languages they should learn when becoming a software engineer.
 I found myself in a difficult situation because this is a very hard question to answer.
-There are a lot of things that need to be taken into account before making a decision, especially when it comes to which programming language you should learn.
+There are a lot of things that need to be taken into account before making this decision.

 One of the easiest ways to pick the best programming language to learn for 2018 is by listening to the market.